Struggling with conducting a performance review? Not sure how to say what you need to?

 Even if a team is working together well, the comparison reports or group culture report can reveal the people who might not be as comfortable or as productive as they could be because their DiSC profile differs from that of the group.
 The group culture report is designed to be used with the entire group, but can also be a useful tool to use with someone whose potential in the group might not be fully realized.

-A newer tool that incorporates DiSC with Patrick Lenicioni’s writing about teams is The Five Behaviors of a Cohesive Team.
+A newer tool that incorporates DiSC with Patrick Lenicioni’s writing about teams is The Five Behaviors Team Development.
 It focuses on the issues of trust, conflict, commitment, accountability and results.
 If you have more hours to devote to team development, then this product can have a huge impact.

 I suspect that we all want to believe that we review people objectively; that we use only objective measures to review accomplishments.
 But the truth is that our emotions and personality will play a role, so it’s important to know what our biases are.
 And to work on communicating clearly beyond those biases.
 No one wants to see this on their review form: “Your weaknesses are just overuse of your strengths.
 You need to work on ‘modulation.’
 But a comment like “I want to see you increase your personal contact with clients.
 Is this a value and goal we share?
 How will we measure it?
 What assistance will you need to meeting this goal?”